 Unfortunately, this papaya enzyme can be dangerous for pregnant women as it might induce labor.
 Ripe papaya fruits contain only small amounts of the chemical, so they are considered safe, and so are dried papaya spears.
 However, it’s best to consult your doctor about eating any papaya during pregnancy.

-Dog owners, on the other hand, can share dried papaya benefits with their pets as this fruit is safe for dogs.
-In fact, the digestive effects of papaya are perfect for meat-eating animals.
+On the other hand, dog owners can share dried papaya benefits with their pets as this fruit is safe for dogs.
+The digestive effects of papaya are perfect for meat-eating animals.

 The nutrients contained in the delicious treat include:

 - Vitamin A

 Dried papaya is also an excellent source of potent antioxidants, including carotenoids and lutein.

 What to Do with Dried Papaya: Usage and Storage

 You can include dried papaya in any granola or smoothie recipe, as well as add it to your trail mix.
 In the cuisines of tropical countries, diced papaya is often included in curries and stews.
 There are also a few delicious sauce recipes with this exotic ingredient.